Logbook, November 1-2

 Don Antonio is a priest who knows many things: how to get people out of trouble, how to build a network of communities for people who for one reason or another have ended up marginalized.

-He knows how to train educators and a thousand other things, in short he is a battle priest on a "mission for God", but he knew little or nothing about ships, at least at first.
+He knows how to train educators and a thousand other things, in short he is a battle priest on a “mission for God”, but he knew little or nothing about ships, at least at the beginning.

 Fortunately there was a community on the island of Elba and the ship was destined for that purpose.